-In fiscal 2021, the Board of Directors held four Board meetings, the Audit Committee held five meetings, the Compensation Committee held five meetings and the Nominating and Corporate Governance Committee held four meetings.
-The Executive Committee did not meet in 2021.
-All of our directors attended 100% of the meetings of the Board of Directors.
-Seven of our directors attended 100% of the meetings of the Committees on which they served and two of our directors attended 89% and 78%, respectively, of the meetings of the Committees on which they served.
+In fiscal 2022, the Board of Directors held five Board meetings, the Audit Committee held four meetings, the Compensation Committee held four meetings and the Nominating and Corporate Governance Committee held four meetings.
+The Executive Committee did not meet in 2022.
+Each incumbent director attended at least 75% of the meetings of the Board of Directors and the committees on which such director served in fiscal year 2022.